Log in to your Jira instance as an administrator.

 cf = customFieldValueFromissue("TEST-2", "10300")

-From venITure comes a new custom field type which enables the user to identify and select issues (single or multiple) easily and quickly.
+The App provides a new custom field type to Jira which enables the user to identify and select issues (single or multiple) easily and quickly.
 This user-defined field allows the user to create and remove issue links depending on the options selected.
 In addition, the linked custom issue field can be used in JQL functions and dashboard gadgets.